rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 * Scrapes the price for a set of games on the UK Playtsation Store
 * Stores these historical prices in a csv file
 * Provides an interactive dashboard of prices over time for the various games
-* Sends an email notification when a game price drops
+* Sends an email alert when a game price drops

 The script is intended to be run automatically once per day and is robust to interruptions (i.e. still works if the script sometimes fails to run).
 See below for details on how this automation can be done on MacOS.